• Skip to main content

 What Exactly is a Link-Detached House?
 UK House Styles

-You’ll probably have a good idea of exactly what a detached house is and exactly what a semi-detached house is.
-But do you know exactly what a linked detached house is?
-Here’s what a link detached house is and what you need to know about buying, owning and selling this type of house.
+You’ll probably have a good idea of the difference between a detached and a semi-detached house.
+But do you know what a linked detached house is?
+Here’s what a link-detached house is and what you need to know about buying, owning and selling this type of house.

 Quick Links